 The building is “captured” both above and below tubular rails and is thus able to withstand high winds.
-A custom designed electric motor and gearing enables the 2.5-ton structure to be moved with ease.
+A custom-designed electric motor and gearing enable the 2.5-ton structure to be moved with ease.

 A second observatory is underway and expected to be completed by September 2018.
 It’s called, wait for it, DSW Beta, which follows the same basic design.

 A construction camera can be seen live which is documenting everything for a time-lapse to be produced when construction is completed.

 A number of other design elements play a critical role in the effectiveness of a roll-off building.
 First is overhead clearance.

 DSW’s overhead clearance is 9.5 feet and all imaging systems are kept below this level so that contact between any equipment and the roof is impossible.